SafeAgentBench: A Benchmark for Safe Task Planning of Embodied LLM Agents: Benchmark Setup

 \subsection{Embodied Environment}

-To enable embodied agents to perform various tasks smoothly, we propose \textbf{SafeAgentEnv}, an embodied environment in SafeAgentBench.
-Based on AI2-THOR v5.0\cite{kolve2017ai2}, this SafeAgentEnv supports multiple agents to interact with 124 objects in 120 domestic scenes, and further leverages a new low-level controller to execute each task in a detailed level.
-This low-level controller will map one compliant high-level action in text level to several executable low-level APIs, thereby enabling interaction with the embodied environment.
-Currently, agents can execuate 17 high-level actions in the benchmark: `pick', `put', `open', `close', `slice', `turn on', `turn off', `drop', `throw', `break', `pour', `cook', `dirty', `clean', `fillLiquid', `emptyLiquid', and `find', far surpassing what other benchmarks are able to provide.
+To enable embodied agents to perform various tasks smoothly, we propose SafeAgentEnv, a dedicated embodied environment within SafeAgentBench.
+Unlike standard AI2-THOR v5.0, SafeAgentEnv is designed specifically for safety-aware task planning.
+It not only supports multiple agents interacting within domestic environments but also incorporates a new low-level controller.
+This controller acts as the agent's "cerebellum," executing the high-level plans formulated by the planner "brain."
+Considering that VLA- or RL-trained controllers haven't been available, our controller maps each of the 17 high-level actions into sequences of executable low-level APIs, incorporating feasibility checks such as verifying object reachability before execution.
+For actions not directly supported in AI2-THOR, we implement custom routines—for example, `find\_obj' positions the agent to maximize object visibility following Lota-Bench, while `pour\_obj' is realized by inverting the held object.
+The details are shown in Appendix \ref{sec:appendix_actions}.

-Aside from actions, the proposed SafeAgentEnv also provides embodied LLM agents with necessary visual or textual information.
-The information currently includes: all object types, a skill set containing all available high-level steps, an RGB frame of the scene from the agent’s egocentric perspective, properties and states of visible objects.
-Information such as the receptacles containing invisible objects, the precise location of objects, or scene graphs as in \cite{mullen2024don}, which would significantly reduce task difficulty, is intentionally withheld.
-This ensures that baseline agents are challenged and needs to fully leverage their task planning capabilities.
+Beyond actions, SafeAgentEnv supplies embodied LLM agents with essential visual and textual inputs: object types, the full skill set of high-level steps, an egocentric RGB frame, and properties of visible objects.
+To avoid trivializing tasks, privileged information such as hidden receptacle contents, precise object locations, or scene graphs \citep{mullen2024don} is withheld, ensuring agents must fully exploit their overall capabilities.